Sorry, you need to enable JavaScript to visit this website.

 Main concepts

-Another important response was the introduction of a statutory minimum wage (Mindestlohn) in Germany in 2015, which increased to 12 euros an hour in October 2022.
+Another important response was the introduction of a statutory minimum wage (Mindestlohn) in Germany in 2015, which increased to €12.82 an hour in January 2022.
 The minimum wage is the lowest amount an employer can pay employees.
-The minimum wage is regulated by the Act Regulating a General Minimum Wage (Mindestlohngesetz).
+The minimum wage is regulated by the Act Regulating a General Minimum Wage (Mindestlohngesetz) and is determined by the Minimum Wage Commission (Mindestlohnkommission).